Forex Market Structure

 Step 3: Identify the key higher lows.
 The secret behind this is to only count the higher low as part of the structure if there are two or more bear candles identifying this.
 If it is just one, then we consider this as not significant and wait until another higher lower is formed.

 In the example above we go through each step.
-Can see how the trend has structured now?
-By following this basic approach, you will capture this knowledge and be able to use it in no time.
+Can see how the trend has been structured now?
+By following this basic approach and will certainly help you on how to learn forex trading, you will capture this knowledge and be able to use it in no time.